alamin-18/resale-car-cilent/README.md

 - 123456A@

 ## Features
--	Firebase authentication ,Used Product sele
+-	Firebase authentication and Used Product sele
 -	Seller added products. and seller Verified
 -   Buyer buy product and Report product to admin
 -	My Produtc route Seller can see his/her items, added and manage item.